creaciond/rus-dra-emotions/README.md

-# Sentiment Analysis of Russian Drama
+# Evaluating Sentiment in Russian Drama
 Course paper for the 2019/20 academic year at DH Masters, HSE.

 ## About